matt-andrews/Templar/Readme.md

     o.AddComponent<ComponentName>();
 });
 ```
-Components are not activated as part of the DI container so they must have an empty constructor.
-To see how to inject services
+Components are not activated as part of the integrated DI container so they must have an empty constructor.
-into your components, see the *Service Injection* section below.
+To see how to inject services into your components, see the *Service Injection* section below.

 You can skip linking a document to render(ideal for small components) by overriding the method `GetFile(IStaticSiteService)` and
 returning the html of the component like so: